dottigiuli/Identical-Parallel-Machine-Sceduling-Renewable-Resource/README.md

 ## 2. FILE FORMAT
-Instances of both set are built the same way.
+Instances in both sets are structured similarly.
 Each instance file is organized as follows:
 - int number of jobs
 - int number of machines
 - int number of stages (always equal to 1)